 In order to increase the deception capabilities of ConPot, the administrator can create in the Q-ConPot custom Human-Machine Interfaces (HMIs), thereby increasing the number and type of attack surfaces.
 The response time of the attack surfaces can also be tweaked for various delay times so as to mimic the behavior of an industrial system under constant load.
 ConPot can be accessed using production Human-Machine Interfaces (HMIs) or via web interface.

-Also included are Moloch, an open source, enterprise class full packet capture, indexing, and database system so that in the event of an alert, administrators can immediately capture packets for forensic analysis, and HoneyBadger, which gives administrators using the Q-ConPot, unlike other honeypot systems, the ability to fight back by identifying the attacker’s location via geolocating the attacker’s IP address(es), as well as prevent TCP injection attacks, including 0-day (Zero Day) attacks.
+and analysis system so that in the event of an alert, administrators can immediately capture packets for forensic analysis, which gives administrators using the Q-ConPot, unlike other honeypot systems, the ability to fight back by identifying the attacker’s location via geolocating the attacker’s IP address(es), as well as prevent TCP injection attacks, including 0-day (Zero Day) attacks.